INTERMEDIATE MICROECONOMICS 2 - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding of how the economic (theoretical) frameworks they have studied in the course help to explain important issues such as welfare, externalities, public goods and imperfect information.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding of how the economic (theoretical) frameworks they have studied in the course help to explain important issues such as decisions about societal welfare, externalities, public goods and imperfect information.

 Thus, the summative assessment for this module consists of:

-Students receive verbal feedback during lectures and workshops/tutorials.
-They have fortnightly feedback sessions.
-For these, students are being provided with a set of exercises relating to the lecture material which they solve independently or in teams.
-In the feedback sessions, they receive feedback on their answers, and guidance on how these answers could be improved.
-For both the coursework test and the exam, sample questions are made available for students so that they can familiarise themselves with the setup.
+Students are encouraged to ask questions and will receive verbal feedback during lectures and workshops/tutorials.
+They can also attend the module leader’s regular weekly student consultation hours, or meet by appointment.
+Students are provided with a fortnightly set of exercises relating to the lecture material which they solve independently or in teams and can then attend a tutorial session for feedback.
+In these tutorials, they receive feedback on their answers, and guidance on how these answers could be improved.
+For both the coursework test and the exam, sample questions are made available for students so that they can familiarise themselves with the format.
 Model answers and feedback are also provided for these mock exams.
-Questions can also be posted on the module webpage discussion board.
+Students are also encouraged to post, and to answer others’ questions on the module webpage discussion board.
+The module leader also uses the discussion board to answer students’ questions.

-- To promote an understanding of how agents behave when markets are limited or non-existent.
+- To promote an understanding of how agents behave when markets are limited or non-existent and why this leads to undesirable outcomes.

-- To investgate ways in which such market failures can be addressed in order to improve economic outcomes.
+- To investigate ways in which such market failures can be addressed in order to improve economic outcomes.

 C - Cognitive/analytical